 Inventory.
 Live chicken inventories are stated at the lower of cost or market and breeder hen inventories at the lower of cost, less accumulated amortization, or market.
 The costs associated with breeder hen inventories are accumulated up to the production stage and amortized over their productive lives using the unit-of-production method.
 Finished poultry products, feed, eggs and other inventories are stated at the lower of cost (average) or market.
 We record valuations and adjustments for our inventory and for estimated obsolescence at or equal to the difference between the cost of inventory and the estimated market value based upon known conditions affecting inventory obsolescence, including significantly aged products, discontinued product lines, or damaged or obsolete products.
-We allocate meat costs between our various finished chicken product parts.
+We allocate meat costs between our various finished chicken products based on a byproduct costing technique that reduces the cost of the whole bird by estimated yields and amounts to be recovered for certain byproduct parts.
 This primarily includes leg quarters, wings, tenders and offal, which are carried in inventory at the estimated recovery amounts, with the remaining amount being reflected as our breast meat cost.
 Generally, we perform an evaluation of whether any lower of cost or market adjustments are required at the country level based on a number of factors, including: (i) pools of related inventory, (ii) product continuation or discontinuation, (iii) estimated market selling prices and (iv) expected distribution channels.
 If actual market conditions or other factors are less favorable than those projected by management, additional inventory adjustments may be required.